 4. Make a meal plan

 I love making meal plans.
 It takes me about an hour a week to make it but it makes my week easier.
 I don’t have to “think up” something to make for dinner every day.
 I’m at a very busy stage of life and I’m exhausted by the time dinner rolls around.
 It also helps me buy only what I need for dinners.

 5. Use coupons

-Now that we are eating less processed food, there are fewer coupons for me to use.
-I do use a handful of coupons and I use my grocery store shopping app.
+Learning how to coupon has saved us so much money.
+I use a handful of coupons and I use my grocery store shopping app.
 My grocery store shopping app has a lot of great offers.
 Make sure to check with your store to see if they have a shopping app.
 Most stores do nowadays.
 If they do, make sure to use it.

 6. Stop buying name brands